EShenoda/Android-Illustrations/README.md

 # Android Illustrations

-## Please allow a few minutes for GIFS to load.
+## Please allow a few minutes for GIFs to load.

 ### Download Service